luke185/CP3407_MyClean/user_stories/book_a_cleaning_service.md

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
+1. Add logic to control booking availability based on provider availability.
+(1.5 days)
+2. Add a booking button + logic to each listing on the listings page (0.5 days)
+3. Add a booking page for users to select their required booking times.
+(1.5 days)
+4. Include a page for user's to see their current bookings (0.5 days)
 ### + TODO
 >   V1: Week / Chapter 4
 1. Add logic to control booking availability based on provider availability.
 (2 days)